salalaslam/learn-react/GUIDEBOOK.md

     - Always disable the form submit button and show a loader while an HTTP request is in progress to prevent duplicate submissions.
     - Validate user input on blur and/or on submit, providing clear and actionable error messages.
-    - Use controlled components (value and onChange) for inputs to manage state effectively.
+    - Use controlled components (`value` and `onChange`) for inputs to manage state effectively.
     - Set default values for forms to prevent uncontrolled behavior.

 2. HTTP Requests

     - Show a loading spinner or skeleton screen while fetching data.
     - Handle errors gracefully and display meaningful messages to the user (e.g., “Failed to load, please try again”).
-    - Use try-catch for async operations and wrap API calls in reusable utility functions.
+    - Use `try-catch` for async operations and wrap API calls in reusable utility functions.
     - Cancel or debounce API calls on user input to prevent excessive requests (e.g., in search functionality).

 3. Button States

     - Disable buttons while a task is in progress (e.g., a form is submitting or data is loading).
-    - Use aria-busy attributes for accessibility during loading states.
+    - Use `aria-busy` attributes for accessibility during loading states.
     - Change button text to indicate action progress (e.g., "Saving..." or "Loading...").

 4. Rendering and Data Display

-    - Always check for null, undefined, or empty states before rendering data (e.g., data && data.length > 0).
+    - Always check for **null, undefined, or empty states** before rendering data (e.g., `data && data.length > 0`).
     - Show fallback UIs for empty or error states (e.g., “No results found” or “Something went wrong”).
-    - Use key props correctly in lists to avoid rendering issues (e.g., use unique IDs, not indices).
+    - Use `key` props correctly in lists to avoid rendering issues (e.g., use unique IDs, not indices).

 5. CSS and Styling

-    - Add hover, focus, and active states for interactive elements (e.g., buttons, links).
+    - Add **hover, focus, and active states** for interactive elements (e.g., buttons, links).
-    - Use cursor: not-allowed for disabled buttons to improve user feedback.
+    - Use `cursor: not-allowed` for disabled buttons to improve user feedback.
     - Ensure text is readable with proper contrast ratios (use a contrast checker tool).

 6. Error Handling

-    - Always wrap components that can fail with error boundaries or a custom error UI.
+    - Always wrap components that can fail with **error boundaries** or a custom error UI.
     - Handle promise rejections in API calls and show user-friendly messages.
     - Log errors to the console or send them to a monitoring tool (e.g., Sentry).

 7. Accessibility (a11y)

     - Use semantic HTML (`<button>`, `<label>`, `<main>`, etc.) to ensure proper navigation for screen readers.
-    - Add aria-label attributes to buttons, links, and icons without visible text.
+    - Add `aria-label` attributes to buttons, links, and icons without visible text.
     - Ensure keyboard navigation works seamlessly (e.g., tab order, Enter/Space to activate buttons).

 8. Component Behavior

-    - Use React.memo for components that don't need to re-render on every state change.
+    - Use `React.memo` for components that don't need to re-render on every state change.
-    - Avoid inline functions in render methods to prevent unnecessary renders.
+    - Avoid inline functions in `render` methods to prevent unnecessary renders.
-    - Clean up side effects using useEffect cleanup functions (e.g., clearing timers, unsubscribing).
+    - Clean up side effects using `useEffect` cleanup functions (e.g., clearing timers, unsubscribing).

 9. Events and Interactions

-    - Prevent default form submissions with event.preventDefault() in custom handlers.
+    - Prevent default form submissions with `event.preventDefault()` in custom handlers.
-    - Add debounce or throttle for frequent events like scroll, resize, or input changes.
+    - Add debounce or throttle for frequent events like `scroll`, `resize`, or `input` changes.
     - Provide feedback for user actions (e.g., “Item added to cart” toast notification).

 10. Code Practices